Aurora Clipper Rocket Glider Kit

 Reference to glue, CA, or CA+ means foam safe CA+, normal CA+ will melt the foam!
 Normally you need to use accelerator to get the CA to set on the foam since there is nothing for it to soak into and activate.

 Epoxy is not needed in this model.
+It is designed to be assembled ONLY with Bob Smith foam safe medium thick CA+ and accellerator or equivalent.
 Weight is critical and the model is designed for the thrust and flight loads.
 Weight in the rear end is bad and will require additional weight in the front of the model.

-- Body Tubes.
-One tube will have a coupler glued in place.
-Glue the other tube onto the coupler, make sure the small arrow marks are aligned on the two tubes, that will ensure the rail button marks are properly aligned.
+- Glue the tube without the coupler onto the coupler in the rear tube making sure the small arrow marks are aligned on the two tubes, that will ensure the wing marks are properly aligned.

 - Lightly sand the bottom fuselage wing line and apply a squiggle of glue about 1/2 wide to the body tube wing line, the wing joint, and 1/2″ on either side of the wing joint.

 - Test fit the motor mount, If you need to sand the tabs glued on the motor tube so that it fits under the vertical fin tab, do so carefully till it will insert fully and is recessed about 1/2″ from the rear of the body tube.
 Glue the motor mount into the rear of the model.
-Make sure you glue the tube so that the glued/taped end of the hook is forward.
+Make sure you glue the tube so that the motor block is forward if installed.

-- Glue each control horn in place on the bottom of the control surface using the pre made holes.
+- Glue each control horn/pushrod in place on the bottom of the control surface using the pre made holes.
 The control horn holes should be pointing toward the front of the model.
+Note the pushrods are closest to the center of the model and angle inward slightly.
+There is a left and right pushrod assembly.
 Repeat on the other side.

 - Put some CA on the top of the control surface where the horn prongs stick through, this locks it in place